dannyYassine/DYECameraButton/README.md

 ![](https://github.com/dannyYassine/DYECameraButton/blob/master/gif_hold.gif)

 # Implementation
-Add the DYECameraButton in storyboards or programmatically, then in your UIViewController class:
+Add an instance of a DYECameraButton subView in storyboards or programmatically, then in your UIViewController class:

     override func viewDidLoad() {
         super.viewDidLoad()